 When Michigan couples part ways, conflict about how parental rights and parenting time is not uncommon.
 Many couples find that parenting plans can be a solution to this problem.
 An effective parenting plan can reduce conflict by establishing a schedule for time-sharing and outlining parental rights and responsibilities.

-Some points to consider when writing a parenting plan
+Six points to consider when writing a parenting plan

 A parenting plan should be tailored to each family’s unique situation.
 To get started with a parenting plan, consider the following points of discussion: